Blowdown, $k$-wedge and evenness of quasitoric orbifolds: Blowdowns of polytopes

-Continuing similar way, suppose we are at $t$-th step of retraction of $Q'$.
-In the mean time we are at $i_t$-th step of retraction of $Q$ where $t \leq i_t$.
-At this step three cases may arise.
+Continuing a similar way, suppose that we are at $t$-th step of a retraction of $Q'$.
+In the meantime, we are at $i_t$-th step of retraction of $Q$ where $t \leq i_t$.
+At this step, three cases may arise.